-The video editing facility has eight workstations with Final Cut Studio, Adobe After Effects and Photoshop, Pro Tools LE and other audio and video software.
-Additional outboard equipment includes various analog audio and video decks, mixers and special effects devices.
-Other equipment (monitors, speakers, projectors, VCRs and DVD and media players) is also available for multimedia installations.
-The video lab is networked and equipped with a video/data projector for instruction and viewing student work.
-Videos can also be viewed in the screening room equipped with an HD video projector and surround sound system.
+The primary video editing facility has eight workstations with Adobe Premiere Pro, After Effects and Photoshop, Final Cut Studio, Pro Tools and other audio and video software.
+Additional outboard equipment includes various analog and digital & audio and video decks, mixers and special effects devices.
+Other equipment (monitors, speakers, projectors, VCRs, DVD and media players) is also available for multi-media installations.
+The video lab is networked and equipped with a video/data projector for instruction and viewing student work scope station, flatbed scanner, vocal isolation booth and various analog and digital audio/video decks.
+This lab also serves as a supplementary facility for students working with film, video and sound projects, has all of the same software and is networked and equipped with an HD video/data projector with surround sound for instruction and viewing student work